HeX-The-Cat/pokemon/README.md

 # Quicksearch Pokemon Project

-Project for quick basic info search for pokemons, aimed to be used on phones.
+Project for quick info search about pokemons, aimed to be used on phones.
-This app isn't aimed to give comprehensive details about the pokemon, only the quick refresher type info while playing.
+Meant to give basic information of the pokemon searched without having to go wiki diving.

 # Known problem(s)